Ran912/Ran912.github.io/_pages/includes/intro.md

-I am Ran Chen (陈然), a PHD student in Gravitational-Wave Physics.
+Hello!
+I’m Ran Chen (陈然), a PhD student at Purple Mountain Observatory (PMO), Chinese Academy of Sciences, and the University of Science and Technology of China (USTC).
+As a relativist, I focus on the physics and astrophysics of gravitational waves, testing General Relativity, and exploring alternative theories of gravity.

 <!--